-- You should be evaluated by employee occupational health (as required by your facility) if you have signs, symptoms or occupational exposure. - Designed to protect you and to provide a better healing environment for our patients.
+- You should be evaluated by employee occupational health (as required by your facility) if you have signs, symptoms or occupational exposure. - To protect you and to provide a better healing environment for our patients, Novant Health has developed a 5 step, comprehensive TB Exposure Control plan.